HongfeiJu/Compiler_for_self-defined_programming_language/Readme.md

     java Interpreter Sample1_IC.txt

-Run the following command to run the interpreter and test Sample1_IC.txt.
 If the txt file is not in the same directory, we need to add the complete path

     java Interpreter /Users/david/Desktop/SER502/sample1_IC.txt